Ekagra/PhishingDetection/README.md

 detects phishing links and text <br></br>
-#links using WebView and WebView Functions
+# links using WebView and WebViewClient Functions
-#Text using tensorflow lite model
+# text using tensorflow lite model